 A. As your body improves, the drug you are on may work too good.

 If under a doctors care, you should only proceed with the doctors supervision.
 If the doctor would prefer a consult, we may be able to provide another doctor he can talk to.

 The water cures protocol can very quickly restore the body to its natural state for some people.
 If you are on a lot of medications or on certain kinds of medication, you could end up in an overdose state.
 For instance, blood pressure medications and thyroid medications need to be monitored closely if you start the water cures protocol.
 Check with your doctor before starting and as you progress.

 Never stop taking any medication in order to start the water cures protocol without talking to your doctor or pharmacist first.Back to Top

 A. Sometimes and rarely at that, blood pressure rises.
 We contacted a ND to ask what could be done.
 He suggested some lower their blood pressure by taking 3 cayenne capsules three times a day.
-The help with vasodilatation or making the pipes your blood run through to relax and get bigger
+The help with vasodilation (widening of blood vessels) or making the pipes your blood run through to relax and get bigger

 A.Yes you can carry salt with you but it may be checked.

 I brought several bags on with me leaving Scranton Wilkes-Barre to a convention in Las Vegas.
 On my return flight, still having one bag of salt in my carry on and not thinking anything about it, they not only stopped me, they had to chemically check it.

 They at least let me open the bag (cloth bag, requiring cutting some of the stitching.
 Inside that was a plastic bag.
 They cut the plastic, checked it chemically and it was OK.
 The bag was marked Himalayan Salt.
 So it may depend on the place where it is checked.Back to Top